Best Tips to Train A Puppy To Potty

 When used correctly, a clicker can be an effective tool in potty training your puppy.
 To use a clicker for potty training, you'll first need to train your puppy to associate the clicker's sound with a treat.

 Once your puppy has made this association, you can use the clicker to mark the exact moment they go potty in the designated spot.
-After marking the behaviour with the clicker, give your puppy a treat and praise to reinforce the behaviour.

-This process should be repeated every time your puppy goes potty in the designated spot.
 The clicker's sound serves as a clear and consistent signal to your puppy that they have done something good and reinforces good potty habits.

 By incorporating clicker training into your potty training routine, you can effectively communicate with your puppy and reinforce good potty habits, making the training process smoother and more enjoyable for you and your furry friend.